 But don’t forget the other reason to trust GOOGL stock: the underlying tech firm veritably owns the internet.
 Plus, they’re making significant inroads into hardware, even beating out established names in the sector.

 Recognized primarily for its dominance in e-commerce, Amazon (NASDAQ:AMZN) is always a good pick.
-I don’t say that just because I shop all the time at Amazon.com, and probably you as well.
+I don’t say that just because I shop all the time at Amazon.com, and everybody reading this column probably does as well.
 Instead, AMZN stock represents a new, digitalized culture.
 Once the emerging Generation Z hits its peak earnings, most retail dollars will probably travel through Amazon’s coffers.

 But because Amazon is so exceedingly dominant in a pivotal part of our economy, we forget that AMZN is also an artificial intelligence stock on the rise.
 A brilliant component of the company’s investment thesis is that it never stops innovating.
 The AWS division and the machine-learning solutions it provides is proof of this corporate ethos.

 What makes AMZN stock stand out, though, is that it’s not just innovating for innovation’s sake.
 AWS has garnered high-level, high-visibility clients, including the NFL and Formula 1.
 Therefore, don’t ignore Amazon when considering AI stocks.